Mechanism for Nodal Topological Superconductivity on PtBi$_2$ Surface

 In PtBi$_2$, measurements indicate that the bandwidth of the surface state is comparable to the maximum phonon energy \cite{Kuibarov2024FermiArcSCNat, Changdar2025iwave, Kuibarov2025ARPES, Kuibarov2025SepHighTc, Bashlakov2022PtBi2phononExp}.
-For such a situation, we find that a direct sum of phonon-mediated electron-electron interaction and statically screened Coulomb interaction gives nodal pairing in the Fermi arcs.
+For such a situation, we find that a direct sum of phonon-mediated electron-electron attraction and statically screened Coulomb repulsion gives nodal pairing in the Fermi arcs.
 That could explain the observed nodal pairing on the surface of PtBi$_2$ \cite{Changdar2025iwave}.
 The Coulomb repulsion between bulk and surface states is negligible due to their separation in real space.
 Then, phonon and Coulomb interactions have a similar range in terms of momentum.
-Thus, electrons are forced to pair with higher angular momentum to avoid the screened Coulomb interaction.
-We find that the phonon-mediated electron-electron interaction on the surface of Weyl semimetals has a longer-ranged component to support such high-angular-momentum pairing.
-The anisotropic phonon-mediated interaction prefers largest gap amplitude at the same momenta where the gap is maximal in PtBi$_2$ \cite{Maeland2025Jun}, namely between the center of the Fermi arcs and their endpoints \cite{Changdar2025iwave}.
+Thus, electrons are forced to pair with higher angular momentum to avoid the screened Coulomb repulsion.
+We find that the phonon-mediated electron-electron interaction on the surface of Weyl semimetals has a long-ranged component to support such high-angular-momentum pairing.